 Intervals that are either unison, 4th, 5th or a whole octave are known as perfect intervals.
 They remain the same whether inverted.
 An inverted interval is an interval that has been turned upside down e.g. the starting note becomes the final note and vice versa.

-Non-perfect intervals are either major or minor intervals and include the second, third, sixth, and seventh.
+Non-perfect intervals are either major or minor and include the second, third, sixth, and seventh.

 Augmented intervals (A)

-Augmented intervals are perfect or Major intervals that have been raised by half a step.
+Augmented intervals are perfect or major intervals raised by half a step.

 Diminished intervals (d)

-Diminished intervals are perfect or minor intervals that have been lowered by half a step.
+Diminished intervals are perfect or minor intervals lowered by half a step.

 How major chords are built using intervals